SalomePlatform/yacs/doc/yacsgen.rst

 Standalone Aster component
 ++++++++++++++++++++++++++++++++++++++++
 Slightly more work is necessary for an Aster component.
-Four attributes have to be specified:
+Three attributes have to be specified:

 - the **aster_dir** attribute:  that gives the path of the *Code_Aster* installation
 - the **kind** attribute:  with the “exe” value
-- the **asrun** attribute:  that gives the access path to the as_run launcher
-- the **exe_path** attribute:  that gives the path of the DIRECTORY in which the generator will produce several files that will be used to start execution of *Code_Aster*.
+- the **exe_path** attribute:  that gives the path of the shell script that will be used when the component is started

 The following is an example description of a standalone Aster component::